Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/verify-instance.md

 ---
-title: Verify a Runtime Instance
+title: Verify a Data Plane Node
 content_type: how-to
 ---

-You can test whether your runtime instances are running using the following methods.
+You can test whether your data plane nodes are running using the following methods.

 ## Access services using the proxy URL